webb1750/treas-design-system/components/app-card/index.md

 ---
 layout: page
 parent: "Components"
-title: "Treasury App Card"
+title: "Application Card"
-intro: "The Treasury App Card can be used to display multiple apps or services on your site."
+intro: "The Application Card can be used to display multiple apps or services on your site."
 jump_menu: true
 ---